michellevit/Production-Planner/README.txt

 - Click on the Start menu and type "Task Scheduler" in the search bar
   - Open the Task Scheduler application
   - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."
-    - Name the task "Backup-Database-Batch-Task"
+    - Name the task "Production-Planner-Backup-Database-Batch-Task"
-      - Note: it is important that this is the exact name of the task
     - Choose "Daily"
     - Set start date + time (6:15AM)
     - Set frequency: repeat task every day